CustomTypeOne/LoopPatches/README.md

     * Double click on `LoopPatches-main.zip`
     * This creates the `LoopPatches-main` folder, double click on it to open the folder
     * Inside the folder is a file called `Settings.bundle.zip`, double click on that file
-    * You will need to return to this `LoopPatches-main` folder later - so remember how to get here

-It is now time to open a terminal window in your new Loop-dev download.
+It is now time to open a terminal window associated with your new Loop-dev download.

 Please follow these instructions from LoopDocs: [Open a Terminal in LoopWorkspace Folder](https://loopkit.github.io/loopdocs/build/step13/#open-a-terminal-in-loopworkspace-folder).

 Now that you have a terminal window opened in the LoopWorkspace folder, you can copy and paste the following sets of commands into that terminal window.
 If you see the word `error` at the beginning of a line, stop and review the instructions. **DO NOT CONTINUE after an error is observed.** (A whitespace error is a warning and can be ignored.)

-Copy the lines below that starts with `cd Loop` by hovering the mouse near the top right side of the text and clicking the copy icon.
+Copy the lines below by hovering the mouse near the top right side of the text and clicking the copy icon.
 When you click the icon, a message that says “Copied” will appear on your screen.

 ```
 cp -pr ~/Downloads/LoopPatches-main/Settings.bundle Loop